 Where the Sahara Meets Mexico

-We checked in at the Cabo Dolphins' Center at the Marina in Cabo San Lucas, and from there boarded a bus that took us on a 15 km ride to Rancho San Cristobal, a 500-acre property which is also serves as the headquarters of ASUPMATOMA, the Association for the Protection of the Environment and the Sea Turtle in Southern Baja.
+The day starts with a check in at the Cabo Dolphins' Center at the Marina in Cabo San Lucas, and from there, passengers board a bus for a 15 km ride to Rancho San Cristobal, a 500-acre property which is also serves as the headquarters of ASUPMATOMA, the Association for the Protection of the Environment and the Sea Turtle in Southern Baja.
 This is where the Outback Adventure takes place.
-After getting off the bus, the large group was split into smaller groups, and we boarded Unimogs, all terrain vehicles that can handle the sandy and uneven desert terrain.
-Inside, the Unimogs have two benches facing each other.
-We found Mexican ponchos on the benches, and since it was a breezy day, we wrapped up in them.
-The Unimogs took us to the spot by the beach where we would have our camel ride.
+After getting off the bus, the large group is split into smaller groups, and participants climb aboard Unimogs, all terrain vehicles that can handle the sandy and uneven desert terrain.
+In the back, the Unimogs have two benches facing each other.
+Mexican ponchos are available on the benches, and offer protection from the sun and breeze should you choose to wrap up in them.
+The Unimogs' destination is a spot by the beach where the camel ride begins.

 Cabo Camels' Origins